 When Labs Activate on Time, Science Moves Forward

-When a new therapy is on the brink of changing lives, the last thing anyone wants is for the science to be ready… but the facility to be the bottleneck.
-We’ve seen how delays in activating complex laboratory spaces ripple far beyond construction schedules.
-They stall discoveries, frustrate researchers, and push out the timelines executives have promised investors, partners, and patients.
+When a new therapy is on the brink of changing lives, the last thing anyone wants is for the science to be ready while the facility becomes the bottleneck.
+Delays in activating complex laboratory spaces ripple far beyond construction schedules.
+They stall discoveries, frustrate researchers, and push back the timelines executives have promised investors, partners, and patients.
+When a lab isn’t fully activated on time, science itself is put on hold.

 The Hidden Challenge

+Regulatory compliance issues may be discovered too late.
+HVAC, power, or water systems may struggle to meet the real‑world demands of sensitive equipment.
+Commissioning processes can drag on, creating costly delays.
 These aren’t minor inconveniences.
-For scientists, it means experiments interrupted and data lost.
-For executives, it means longer timelines to market.
-For facilities managers, it means explaining why a multimillion-dollar asset still can’t be used.
+For scientists, they can mean interrupted experiments and lost data.
+For executives, they can mean longer timelines to market.
+For facilities managers, they often mean explaining why a multimillion‑dollar asset still can’t be used.

 A Smarter Way Forward